elfdrkn/NoteApp-React/README.md

 *Features* 🌟

-Create Notes: Users can write notes in a text area and save them.
+1. Create Notes: Users can write notes in a text area and save them.
-Color Selection: When adding a new note, users can select a color, which will be reflected in the note's background.
+2. Color Selection: When adding a new note, users can select a color, which will be reflected in the note's background.
-Color Preview: The selected color is displayed in real-time before saving the note.
+3. Color Preview: The selected color is displayed in real-time before saving the note.
-Search Functionality: Users can filter previously saved notes using a search input.
+4. Search Functionality: Users can filter previously saved notes using a search input.

-Technologies Used
+*Technologies Used* 💻

 React: A JavaScript library for building user interfaces.
 CSS: For styling the application.